Columbus Annulment Attorneys Near You

 How Long Do I Have to File for an Annulment in Ohio?

-To obtain a decree to annul a marriage, often the person that wishes to start the process must file the petition within a certain time frame.
-For some of the particular circumstances that may lead to an annulment in the state of Ohio, the lawsuit must be filed within a two-year period from the date of the marriage or cognizance from the aggrieved party.
+According to the Ohio Bar, the typical time frame you have to file for an annulment is within 2 years of the date of the marriage.
+This timeframe applies to most of the circumstances that may lead to an annulment in the state of Ohio.
 For example, if someone has been forced into a marriage, he or she has to file the petition to annul the marriage before two years have passed.

-In addition, if someone has found out about a partner’s prior marriage that had never been legally disbanded, and wishes to seek an annulment, the party who wants the annulment must do so before their current spouse dies.
+In some cases, the timeframe to annul a marriage is extended beyond the 2 years.
+For instance, if someone has found out about a partner’s prior marriage that had never been legally disbanded AFTER over two years of marriage, and they wish to seek an annulment, they can still legally do so.
+In this case, the party who wants the annulment must do so before their current spouse dies.

 Ohio Revised Code | 3105.31 – LAWriter, the official website for Ohio’s Law and Rules, details the state’s codes for the public.
 Learn more about divorce and annulment and when an annulment may be allowed by the court of common pleas.

-Find an Annulment Lawyer in Franklin County, Ohio
+Contact an Annulment Lawyer Near You in Columbus and Near Franklin County, Ohio

 A separation of marriage is not an easy process for most.
 It can change a person’s life entirely, limiting time to spend with one’s children, and dictating how one spends his or hers finances.